zerodevapp/zerodev-docs/docs/use-wallets/zerodev-plugins/build-your-own-plugin.md

 That is, ZeroDev accounts are programmed such that it first checks if there's an active plugin, and if so, it *delegates* the validation logic to the plugin.
 Otherwise it proceeds normally.
 Therefore, building a ZeroDev plugin comes down to building a contract that implements the `validateUserOp` function.

 But how do we determine if a plugin is enabled?
-Since plugins modify how transactions are validated, they are as dangerous as it gets.
+Since plugins modify how transactions are validated, it's important that we only accept plugins enabled by the owner.

 ## Using a plugin